Home

 What to Do if Your Employer Refuses to Pay Your Transport Allowance

-If your employer refuses to pay your transport allowance, take these steps:
+If your employer denies your transport allowance, consider the following steps:

-4. Seek advice from MOM or CPF Board if necessary.
+4. Seek advice from the Ministry of Manpower (MOM) or CPF Board if necessary.

 Does Transport Allowance Cover All Forms of Transport?